beego/beego-doc/docs/en-US/developing/web/router/ctrl_style/README.md

 }
 ```

 The general convention is to use a pointer receiver, but this is not mandatory.
-For a discussion of receivers, see[choose receiver](../../../qa/choose_func_recever_for_web.md)
+For a discussion of receivers, see [choose receiver](../../../qa/choose_func_recever_for_web.md).

 ### Controller Name